PalisadoesFoundation/talawa-docs/docs/internships/application-template.md

 ### Deliverables

-Including milestones, components, documentation, tests.
+Including milestones, components, documentation, and tests.

 ### Scheduling

 *Not too detailed, but some milestones and checkpoints.
 Rough estimates per work item (weeks/days).
-Remember to leave time for slack and bugfixing!*
+Remember to leave time for slack and bug fixing!*

 ### Other Commitments

-*Exams, part time work, holidays, lectures.*
+*Exams, part-time work, holidays, lectures.*

 ### Community Engagement

-*In particular with Palisadoes $Project, including project mailing lists, wikis, issue trackers, test systems.*
+*In particular with Palisadoes $Project, including project mailing lists, wikis, issue trackers, and test systems.*

 *This should show a rough understanding of working with open source communities.
-You should be engaged with the rest of the community both before coding start (e.g. to develop this proposal) and during the project.*
+You should be engaged with the rest of the community both before coding starts (e.g. to develop this proposal) and during the project.*

-*Include any planned user testing, prototypes, code review.*
+*Include any planned user testing, prototypes, and code review.*